bitcoin/bitcoin/doc/developer-notes.md

 Various coding styles have been used during the history of the codebase, and the result is not very consistent.
 However, we're now trying to converge to a single style, which is specified below.
-When writing patches, favor the new style over attempting to mimick the surrounding style, except for move-only commits.
+When writing patches, favor the new style over attempting to mimic the surrounding style, except for move-only commits.

 Do not submit patches solely to modify the style of existing code.